Ziggeo/android-sdk-demo/README.md

  `playerConfig.showSubtitles(boolean value)`

 Fixes/Small changes
+ - Fixed player issue with seekbar: it was not possible to change the progress of the video
  - New method `getNumberOfCameras()` in `CameraView` class.
  - fixed camera issue on Samsung Galaxy J7
  - date pattern in file names changed from `dd-MM-yyyy_hh-mm-ss` to `dd.MM.yyyy_HH.mm.ss`